SAP/jcomigrationhelperplugin/CONTRIBUTING.md

 We will review the pull request and merge it into the repository.
 We may reject your pull request if it does not follow our guidelines (but you may update and resubmit the PR), adds a feature that we consider not useful for a significant number of users, or another reason.

+## Contributing with AI-generated code

+As artificial intelligence evolves, AI-generated code is becoming valuable for many software projects, including open-source initiatives.
+While we recognize the potential benefits of incorporating AI-generated content into our open-source projects there a certain requirements that need to be reflected and adhered to when making contributions.

+Please see our [guideline for AI-generated code contributions to SAP Open Source Software Projects](CONTRIBUTING_USING_GENAI.md) for these requirements.

 ## Developer Certificate of Origin (DCO)

 Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).